 The interns will attend a Professional Development Workshop each Wednesday morning.
-The topics are developed by the steering committee and taught by hosts or community leaders.
+The topics are taught by hosts or community leaders.
 The session topics vary, but might include Workplace Expectations, Communication, Project Management, Professional Presentations, LEAN 101, Leadership, and Finance.
 The sessions include company and community learning tours.

 What does it take to host a half-day Professional Development Workshop?